-Figure 6 illustrates the national supply by product category for 2020-21 and shows issues of clotting factor products was 8.9% (\$124.2 million).
-This year, Hemlibra, which is a monoclonal antibody, was added to the National Product Price List and accounted for \$25.7 million of expenditure (1.8%).
-Total expenditure for clotting factors and Hemlibra was therefore \$149.9 million, or 10.7% of expenditure.
+Figure 6 illustrates the national supply by product category for 2020-21.
+This year, Hemlibra, which is a monoclonal antibody, was added to the National Product Price List.
+Issues of clotting factor products clotting factors and emicizumab (Hemlibra) totalled 10.7% of expenditure (\$149.9 million).